Farm Employer Overtime Credit Advance

 Prepare to Apply

-Please ensure you have the following information gathered before you begin your application for a Farm Employer Overtime Tax Credit Certificate of Advance Payment.
+Please ensure you have the following information gathered before you begin your application for a Farm Employer Overtime Credit Certificate of Advance Payment.

-- Download the Employee Payroll Information Template to organize your payroll data prior to applying for your Certificate of Advance Payment.
+• Download the Employee Payroll Information Template to organize your payroll data prior to applying for your certificate.
+This information can also be manually entered into the online application system.

 Apply